1 Day Zooming through Zürich

 Breakfast - John Baker

 Begin your Zürich Switzerland itinerary at John Baker on Bahnhofstrasse, a local scratch kitchen who’s mission is summed up with their slogan: “for our daily bread.”
-At John Baker, every product you see is homemade using sustainable ingredients acquired from fair production, and crafted every day by employees who see their work as a form of art.
-Offering free sourdough starter to bread enthusiasts who’d like to give a shot at baking their own loaf, John’s is truly a community centerpiece.
+At John Baker, every baked good you see is homemade using sustainable ingredients acquired from fair production, and crafted every day by employees who see their work as a form of art.
+Offering free sourdough starter to bread enthusiasts who’d like to take a shot at baking their own loaf, John’s is truly a community centerpiece.

 I went simple with a classic croissant and latte, but whatever morsel peaks your fancy from the glass display is surely to be a flaky masterpiece.